CollectivaT-dev/language-toolkit/docs/source/_build/html/tr/_sources/3-Datadriven language tech.rst.txt

 	2. A large text corpus
 	3. Phonetic pronunciation dictionary (This is optional in more modern technologies)

 ASR has progressed significantly in the last decade again thanks to the advent of deep-learning.
 In September 2017, Microsoft announced `their results <https://www.microsoft.com/en-us/research/publication/toward-human-parity-conversational-speech-recognition/>`_ for an English speech recognition system that could achieve better-than-human performance in speech transcription.
 Their system was based on a dataset of 200M transcribed words from conversational speech.
-These developments have had great impact already as virtual assistants have become a cotidian application, voice search and automatic transcription of audio.
+These developments have had great impact already as virtual assistants have become a cotidian application, voice search and automatic audio transcription.

 Text-to-speech
 --------------